RobFairclough/NC-News/README.md

 brew install postgresql
 ```

+- Optional - Postman is software to send HTTP requests and is very useful for using this api.
+[Postman](https://www.getpostman.com/)

 [Here](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) is a guide on getting started with postgres.
 You will only need to get yourself logged in and the psql server running to use this project.
 Minimum version 10.6 required - you can check your Postgres version by running `psql --version` in your terminal.

 ### Installation